harness-community/field-workshops/se-workshop-ce/instruqt-track/05-lab4-execute-and-analyze-experiment/assignment.md

 > [!NOTE]
 > We will use this dashboard to get a better understanding of how our chaos experiment impacts the Online Boutique.

-> # Switch to the ```Harness Platform``` tab to continue
+> # Switch to the [button label="Harness Platform" variant="success"](tab-0) tab to continue

 ## Time to unleash the chaos!
 > Click **Run** to execute your experiment. <br>
 > ![](https://raw.githubusercontent.com/harness-community/field-workshops/main/assets/images/pipeline_run.png)

 > [!IMPORTANT]
 > This experiment execution will take a few minutes to run.
-While it's executing switch back to the `Grafana` tab and monitor what happens when fault injection begins.
+While it's executing switch back to the [button label="Grafana" variant="success"](tab-2) tab and monitor what happens when fault injection begins.

 ## Once you see fault injection occuring
-> - Switch over to the `Boutique App` tab and see first hand how the site is impacted
+> - Switch over to the [button label="Boutique App" variant="success"](tab-1) tab and see first hand how the site is impacted
 >   - What happens now when you try to *browse* the site?
 >   - Is this the result you were expecting?
 >   - Why would this behavior be problematic?

-> # Switch to the ```Harness Platform``` tab to continue
+> # Switch to the [button label="Harness Platform" variant="success"](tab-0) tab to continue

 ## Let's take a look at the results of our experiment
 > ![](https://raw.githubusercontent.com/harness-community/field-workshops/main/se-workshop-ce/assets/images/ce_experiment_probe_frontend.png)